-Mayville State has the second highest rate of "Used Marijuana in the last 30 days" (21.9%) [H3] and first among "Used Marijuana in Past Year" (32.8%).
-These rates are 200% and 150%, respectively, of the NDUS all-institutions average.
+In the last NDSWAPS data, Mayville State reported the sixth highest rates of "Used Marijuana in the last 30 days" (12.5%).
+Mayville State has the third highest rates of "Used Marijuana in Past Year" (21.7%) and, related but not precisely on point, third highest rates of "Used Other Illegal Drugs in Past Year" (6.9%).

-Bringing these report rates back to the statewide average is a goal.
 In the Resources section immediately above, we indicated that our local students and our student athletes - in season - do help mitigate the use of drugs-other-than-alcohol.
 The balance against that is (1) more general acceptance of marijuana usage in all parts of our national society and (2) a notable portion of our student body comes from out of state, and that group is disproportionately urban and accustomed to either the use of drugs or the acceptance of their use.